-- All Saints (Wigston)

-- London Road and Saint Peters Church (Oadby)

 - Midlands Cottages (Wigston)

 - North Memorial Homes and Framework Knitters (Wigston)

 - Oadby Court (Oadby)

 - Oadby Hill Top and Meadowcourt (Oadby)

 - South Wigston (South Wigston)

-- Spa Lane (Wigston) - The Lanes (Wigston)
+- Spa Lane (Wigston)

+- The Lanes (Wigston)

-B.212 Historic England considers one building within the Borough to be "at risk" on the Heritage at Risk Register: East Midlands.
-This is Church of St Wistan, Church Nook, Wigston and funding is being sought to effect repairs.
+B.223 Historic England considers one building within the Borough to be "at risk" on the Heritage at Risk Register: East Midlands.
+This is Church of St Wistan, Church Nook, Wigston, the condition of which is assessed as poor, and funding is being sought to effect repairs.
 The Borough does not have any Scheduled Monuments or Historic Parks and Gardens in the Borough, although, Peace Memorial Park in Wigston and Botanic Gardens in Oadby within the grounds of the University of Leicester are two gardens that are deemed to be of value to the local population and have received awards over the years.
 Other non-designated heritage assets in the Borough include sites with archaeological potential and buildings that the Borough Council consider to be significant local buildings.
 The Council has a Significant Local Buildings List published as part of the current Local Plan in 2019.
-Unfortunately some of the buildings on the list have subsequently been lost and the list will be reviewed and updated in the course of producing the new Local Plan.
+Unfortunately, some of the buildings on the list have subsequently been lost and the list will be reviewed and updated in the course of producing the new Local Plan.